Generic Name: ciprofloxacin hydrochloride

 - tendon problems in the past, such as in people with rheumatoid arthritis (RA)

 The most common area of pain and swelling is the Achilles tendon at the back of your ankle.
 This can also happen with other tendons.
-Talk to your healthcare provider about the risk of tendon rupture with continued use of Ciprofloxacin Tablets.
+Talk to your healthcare provider about the risk of tendon rupture with continued use of ciprofloxacin.
 You may need a different antibiotic that is not a fluoroquinolone to treat your infection.

 - Get medical help right away if you get any of the following signs or symptoms of a tendon rupture: